Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up'

 https://agency.reuters.com/en/copyright.html

-Reuters Japan United States Olympics Asia Russia Europe US Belarus Tokyo 2020
+Reuters Japan United States Olympics Asia Russia Europe US Athletics Belarus Tokyo 2020